Chicken 65 in a silver tray

 Advertising

 What is it?
-Owner Mohammad Wali runs a humble cafe in Hell's Kitchen, where he acts as server, table runner and friendly face who is more than happy to guide you through Afghani eats.
+Owner Mohammad Wali runs a humble cafe in Hell's Kitchen, where he acts as server, table runner, and friendly face who is more than happy to guide you through Afghan eats.

-Why we love it?
-Never been to Ariana Afghan Kebab?
+Why we love it: Never been to Ariana Afghan Kebab?
 Well, after one meeting with Wali, you may just feel like family.
 Pick his brain for some of his top dishes (there are many, of course) and be handsomely rewarded with leek-filled dumplings doused in yogurt, parsley bits and meat sauce and filling kebab platters.
-However, he will likely guide you toward the kabuli palow.
-Follow his lead and try the national dish of Afghanistan, a rice platter flecked with raisins and shaved carrots is stirred with tender bits of beef or lamb, dealer's choice.
+He will likely guide you toward kabuli palow, Afghanistan's national dish.
+Follow his lead and dig into a rice platter flecked with raisins and shaved carrots, stirred with tender bits of beef or lamb, dealer's choice.

 Time Out tip: End the meal with the fragrant and rose-infused pudding known as firnee.